+The interior

-THE ARCHITECTURE 4 The Storting's many buildings 5 8 The exterior The interior 12 18 THE WORKS OF ART The history paintings 19 The portrait collection 26 The landscapes 37 THE NORWEGIAN LION AND "LION HILL" 42
+THE ARCHITECTURE The Storting's many buildings The exterior

-Bibliography
+THE WORKS OF ART 18

+The history paintings 19

+The portrait collection 26

+Landscapes 37

+THE NORWEGIAN LION AND "LION MOUNT"

+Literature list

 THE ARCHITECTURE

 The Storting - the Norwegian Parliament - emerged as a political institution in the course of a few hectic weeks in the spring of 1814, when the Norwegian Constitution was adopted at Eidsvoll.
 However, it would take a further 50 years before the Storting would have its own building, following a lengthy tug-of-war about its location and architectural design.
 As it stands today, the distinctive assembly building towers above the terrain and communicates confidently with the nearby Royal Palace.